-The 1685 French Code Noir is most often remembered as a brutal assertion of territorial rights, played out in part with horrifying disregard for dark-skinned people living under French rule.
+The 1685 French Code Noir is most often remembered as a brutal assertion of territorial rights, played out in part with horrifying inhumanity towards people of African descent living under French colonial rule.
 This route considers another group who was affected by the provisions of the Code Noir: Jews, whose only mention was in the first article of the Code, summarily expelling them from French territory.
-This route passes by various sites from the colonial and post-colonial years in New Orleans, when Louisiana Territory changed hands between the French, Spanish, and Americans, but also moves though sites that were important in the early- and mid-twentieth century history of Jewish life in New Orleans.
+Passing by various sites from the colonial and post-colonial years in New Orleans, when Louisiana Territory changed hands between the French, the Spanish, and the United States, this ride also moves though sites that were important in the early- and mid-twentieth century history of Jewish life in New Orleans.

 Turn by turn directions can be found here: https://goo.gl/maps/TgUmDUdcZedCDmCs7